Francis Xavier Kilroy

-After months of training in officer candidate school in Rhode Island, he was assigned in the Spring of 1943 to help protect supply ships in the North Atlantic from U-boat attacks.
+After months of training in officer candidate school in Newport, Rhode Island in 1942, he was assigned in the Spring of 1943 to help protect supply ships in the North Atlantic from German submarine (U-boat) attacks.
 He departed in March 1943 for what would be the climax of the Battle of the Atlantic during April and May 1943.
 The turning point of the battle was centered around his slow-moving convoy (ONS 5), which consisted of 43 merchant ships escorted by 16 warships.
-The convoy was attacked by a wolfpack of 30 U-boats.
+The convoy was attacked by a wolfpack of 30 German U-boats.
 The attack lasted for a week, only interrupted by a severe storm that reached 10 on the Beaufort scale (55-63 mph winds; 29-41 ft. seas).

 On the penultimate day of the battle, May 5, 1943 at 14:53 GMT, his ship, the SS West Madaket, was torpedoed by German U-boat 584 in the North Atlantic and quickly sunk just south of Cape Farewell, Greenland.
 He and his shipmates were able to abandon the WWI-era ship before it disappeared beneath the waves.
 Possessing a lifelong fondness for animals, he managed to rescue the ship’s cat.
 All 61 crew members survived and floated on life rafts for a day before being rescued by the H.M.S.
 Pink, an English warship.